 - Demodicosis or Demodectic Mange: The Demodex mite is responsible for this condition, and the puppies get it from their mother for their initial few days of life.
 It is strictly a mother to pup ailment, Demodex mites are found in the hair follicles where they live without causing any problems; however, a Rat Terrier with compromised or weakened immunity can get demodectic mange.
 Its localized forms are realized in the form of a scaly, red balding patch of skin on head, limbs, and neck.
 Though it can heal without input, still visit the vet to stop the condition from developing into the extensive type of demodectic mange that covers the whole body and results in infection.

 As a result of its natural intelligence, the Rattie can be a trainer’s joy as it learns very easily, responding very well to many positive reinforcement methods and techniques.
 The extensive use of treats, praises, and other forms of rewards are recommended.
 Try to remove boredom from the training sessions by going for short periods at intervals.
 Another trick of the trade is to keep things as interesting as possible.
 The Rattie is known to excel in activities like tracking, flyball, agility, and rally.
+For more options head over to our guide on dog agility tunnels.

 For the puppies, their training should commence immediately you bring them home; this is to make sure that the hound learns to be obedient and listen to instruction as it grows up.
 It is also good to try crate training with the breed as it aids a lot with destructive chewing.
 But then, don’t allow your canine friend to overstay in his crate as it is important that the dog takes-in a lot of exercises while exploring its surroundings.
 The puppies can attend Puppy Kindergarten classes.
+Find out more about dog crates here.

 The Rat Terrier may be a small dog, but the energy level is quite high, and if you fail to match their pent up energy with the right activities, they may unleash storm on your household.
 The breed is just like Houdinis with a likeness for digging; you may find them digging underneath your fence and more often than not, they leap right over it.
 What this means is that whether you exercise Ratties or not, the breed will always find a way to release its pent up energy, it can engage in incessant barking, dig holes in the backyard, chew on the furniture and carpet and even latch onto things that a dog would normally avoid.
 The breed can comfortably fit into an apartment, but you should ensure to let the Rattie go outside for its daily exercise needs.